whage/whage.github.io/_posts/2023-09-17-c++-adventures-1.md

 I interviewed for cloud devops positions at a few places this summer.
 I got one offer at the end of August.
 Then I decided to decline and stay with my current employer in part because I was offered the same salary and because my current job is very low-stress and very flexible.
 Both are very important while you have small children.
-While still in negotiatiohn with my boss, during a meeting where we talked about the numbers he asked me this:
+While still in negotiation with my boss, during a meeting where we talked about the numbers he asked me this:

 > "What is going to happen if give you what you are asking?
 How long until you start looking around again?"